Methodology

 These figures are derived from regular data automatically submitted to the Department for Education (DfE) by participating schools.
 The data is submitted on a daily basis and includes the attendance codes for each pupil on their registers during the morning and afternoon sessions.

-The figures are published as experimental official statistics to give an indicative figure for the absence rate during the 2022/23 academic year.
-The pupil attendance dashboard will be updated fortnightly, providing aggregate metrics on overall absence and reasons for absence estimated at national, regional and local authority level only.
+The figures are published as official statistics in development to give an indicative figure for the absence rate during the academic year.
+The pupil attendance dashboard (opens in a new tab) will be updated fortnightly, providing aggregate metrics on overall absence and reasons for absence estimated at national, regional and local authority level only.
 These are intended to continue the series that was previously sourced from the daily Educational Settings Survey (EdSet).
 Due to the timeliness of the data and that they are based on a subset of schools, the figures are estimates that we expect to change as registers are adjusted.
 They should be viewed as an early indicator for the more detailed but less regular National Statistics on pupil absence (which will include school level breakdowns).

 The figures relate to the attendance of 5 to 15 year old (i.e. compulsory school age) pupils in state-funded primary, secondary and special schools in England.